immense/immybot-documentation/ncentral-integration-setup.md

 ### Unable to validate UI session

 If your error message contains "Unable to validate UI session: javax.validation.ValidationException: Unable to validate UI session.", then reset the password on your api user and generate a new JWT.
+Passwords are required to be reset every 90 days, even for api users - https://github.com/ToschAutomatisering/PS-NCentral/issues/5.
 This is a limitation imposed by N-Central that will hopefully be addressed in a future release.
-Passwords are required to be reset every 90 days, even for api users - https://github.com/ToschAutomatisering/PS-NCentral/issues/5